 Apple changed the default shell from bash to zsh, so did I

-Newer versions of Bash are licensed under the GPLv3 (GNU General Public License version 3) that comes with some restrictions that prevent Apple from adopting the most recent version of this command language.
-Thats the reason why macOS stuck with the last version released under GPLv2 which is 3.2.57 which dates back to 2007.
+Newer versions of Bash are licensed under the GPLv3 (GNU General Public License version 3) which says you can’t use it on a system that blocks 3rd party software installation.
+That’s the reason why macOS stuck with 3.2.57 version released under GPLv2 which dates back to 2007.
 Licensed under the MIT License Z shell allows Apple to ship regular updates to this command language and keep a great level of compatibility with Bash.

-Because this is the future of my operating system, I decided to make the switch right now.
+Because this is the future of my operating system, I spent some time to explore a new shell.
 Let me share with you how to do it and point out some things that I like the most about the new default shell language.

 Not only can you skip